markovmodel/adaptivemd/README.md

 All of this must also be installed on the cluster, where you want to run your simulations.

 For allegro I suggest to use a miniconda installation.
 Note that you only need these packages if you want to use some of it on the cluster like run openmm or make computations using pyemma.
-Just for running, say `acemd` conda is not required!
+Just for running, say `acemd`, conda is not required!

 That's it.
 Have fun running adaptive simulations.